pingcap/tidb/docs/design/2018-10-24-view-support.md

     1. Parse the create view statement and build a logical plan for select cause part.
 If any grammar error occurs, return errors to parser.
     2. Examine view definer's privileges.
 Definer should own both `CREATE_VIEW` and base table's `SELECT` privileges.
     3. Examine create view statement, If ViewFieldList cause part is empty, then we should generate view column names from SelectStmt cause.
 Otherwise check len(ViewFieldList) == len(Columns from SelectStmt).
 And then we save column names to `TableInfo.Columns` .
 2. Drop a view
   Implement `DROP VIEW` grammar, and delete the existing view tableinfo object.
 This function should reuse `DROP TABLE` code logical
 3. Select from a view
-  3.1 In function `func (b *PlanBuilder) buildDataSource(tn *ast.TableName) (LogicalPlan, error)`, if `tn *ast.TableName` is a view, then we build a select `LogicalPlan` from view's view_select string.
+  3.1 In function `func (b *PlanBuilder) buildDataSource(tn *ast.TableName) (LogicalPlan, error)`, if `tn *ast.TableName` is a view, then we build a select `LogicalPlan` from view's `SelectStmt` string.
+But this solution meet a problem,for example:
-      The most important part is we build a `Projection` with `TableInfo.Columns` and `ViewInfo.Cols` at top of select's `LogicalPlan`.
-4. Insert/Update into a view
-  This is view's advanced feature, we will discuss this later.
-5. Describe a view
-  Generate the view select logicalplan.
-If any error occurs, return the error to parser.
-Otherwise, return `SELECT` cause's column info.
-6. Show Create Table
+    1. First we create a table with statement like `create table t(a int,b int)`
-  Regenerate create view statement from `TableInfo`.
+    2. Then create a view with statement like `create view v like select * from t`.
+    3. If we query view `v`, database will rewrite view's `SelectStmt` from `select * from t` into <bold>`select a as a,b as b from t`</bold>
+    4. Once I drop table `t` and recreate table with statement like `create table t(c int,d int)`
+    5. We query view `v` again, database will rewrite view's `SelectStmt` from `select * from t` into <bold>`select c as c,d as d from t`</bold>
+    6. So the problem is view's statement can be rewrite to different sql and generate different query set.
+    In able to resolve the problem describe above, we build a `Projection` at the top of original select's `LogicalPlan`, just like we rewriter view's `SelectStmt` from `select * from t` into `select a as a,b as b from (select * from t)`.
+    This is a temporary fix and we will implement TiDB to rewrite sql with replace all wildcard finally.
+4. Show table status
+  Modify `SHOW TABLE STATUS` function to support show view status, and we use this command to check if `CREATE VIEW` and `DROP VIEW` operation is successful.
+To reuse `SHOW TABLE STAUS` code logical is perferred.

 ## Compatibility
-It makes TiDB more compatible with MySQL.
+Add TiDB support basic view feature without affecting other existing functions, and makes TiDB more compatible with MySQL.

 ## Implementation

-Following is the main implementation details:
-1. ast/ddl.go
-I do check both the view name and the SELECT statement, viewname is a tablename object.
-2. planner/core/planbuilder.go
-The code executes SELECT and returns `expression.columns` within `plan.Schema()`.
-3. ddl_api.go
-We convert `expression.columns` into `table.Column` and reuse function `buildTableInfo` to build view
-4. logical_plan_builder.go
-Every time we make a `SELECT` statement within a view, modify the `buildDataSource` function to rewrite the view table to select `LogicalPlan`.

-## SubTask Schedule
 |Action  |Priority|Deadline|Notes|
 | ------ | ------ | ------ |-----|
 |`CREATE [OR REPLACE] VIEW view_name [(column_list)] AS select_statement`|P1|2019/01/15|This task must be done before any other tasks.|